thinkcompany/think_dev-standards/development-standards/performance.md

 You can use a tool like [W3C's Markup Validation Service](https://validator.w3.org/) to validate your markup.

 ### Avoid Inline Styles and Scripts
-All scripts should be moved to the external JavaScript library.
+All scripts and styles should be moved to an external source.
 This increases code reuse and keeps the markup clean.
 Inline event handlers (i.e. onClick) should never be used; always attach JavaScript functions via DOM scripting methods.
 The exception is scripts included via conditional comments for particular browsers; these should be embedded in the markup.

-The same goes for CSS, always place styles in the external style sheet and do not use inline styles.

 BAD
 ```html